-333 North Farish Street,
+333 N. Farish Street,

-No one has favorited this theater
+2 people favorited this theater

-By 1960 everything came to a halt and the Alamo Theatre closed.
+By 1983 everything came to a halt and the Alamo Theatre closed.
 It remained shuttered until 1992.
 A community restoration came about in the hopes of reviving the neighborhood.
 Fortunately the exterior was still in good shape and therefore the plasterwork, windows and corrugated white metal were easily restored.

 Inside, everything was in shambles with the ceiling and other junk a foot and a half deep on the floors.
 Nothing could be salvaged.
 The restoration decided to go from scratch and restore in the interior to its original Art Deco style.